kazumaishio/SEDquest/README.md

 # SEDquest
+In this project, I aim to investigate a possibility of assessing a spectral irregularity coming from variability and/or multiple components.
+I begin with two approaches, which are 'StackSEDs' and 'QuantifySEDshape'.

 ## StackSEDs
+I assume some kinds of source spectra then simulate a number of observed spectra for each source.
+Afterwards, I search for a way to characterise the difference between them.

+### Inputs
 - Flux energy spectrum
 - Obs time
 - Collection area
+- Background model

-Obs time and Collection area are necessary to achieve a reasonable statistical limitation.
+Obs time, Collection area and Background model are necessary to achieve a reasonable statistical limitation.

-## measure SED irregularity
+## QuantifySEDshape
+I search for measuring SED irregularity.

 - Abbe value?

-# Usage
+# Usage (StackSEDs)

 ## Prepare the IRF